koviubi56/Full-Stack-AI-Meme-Generator/README.md

 - `--no-user-input`: If specified, this will prevent any user input prompts, and will instead use default values or other arguments.

-- `--no-file-save`: If specified, the meme will not be saved to a file, and only returned as virtual file part of memeResultsDictsList.
+- `--no-file-save`: If specified, the meme will not be saved to a file, and only returned as virtual file.